 In a medium bowl, combine the cucumber with as much shichimi togarashi as you like and season generously to taste with salt.
 Let stand, stirring occasionally, until the cucumber is slightly softened, 10 to 12 minutes.

 In another medium bowl, combine the seafood, lemon juice, half the sesame-ginger marinade base, and white parts of the scallions and season generously to taste with salt and pepper (set aside the remaining marinade for serving).
 Let stand, stirring occasionally, until the flavors combine, 10 to 12 minutes.

 Transfer the rice to individual bowls and top with the cucumber, seafood, carrots, and nori strips.
-Garnish the seafood with the sesame seeds and green parts of the scallions and serve with the lemon wedges and remaining marinade.
+Garnish the seafood with the sesame seeds and green parts of the scallions.
+Serve the lemon wedges and remaining marinade alongside.

 - Measure the water for the rice.

 - Garnish the bowls.